marcioshiz/hereComesTheSun/README.md

 http://beatlescode.cc/

-An generative experiment to celebrate the Global Beatles Day, june 25th.
+A generative experiment to celebrate the Global Beatles Day, june 25th.

 This project is about creative coding and a tribute to the greatest band of all time.